-TLDR: No Progress in a Decade
+The Main Finding: No Progress in a Decade

 Upskill Your Way Out

 Because in today’s organizations, analytics is part of everyone’s job.
 Employees across every functional area, and at every level, are being called upon to work with data on a regular basis.
 Analytics is no longer the bailiwick of a highly-specialized data science team.
 So why are they the only ones with analytical skills?